nickgillian/grt/README.md

 * **RegressionModules:** Contains all the GRT regression modules, such as MLP Neural Networks, Linear Regression, and Logistic Regression.
 * **Util:** Contains a wide range of supporting classes, such as Logging, Util, TimeStamp, Random and Matrix.

+##GRT Floating Precision
+The GRT defaults to double precision floating point values.
+This can easily be changed to single precision accuracy if needed by modifing the main GRT *Float* typedef value, defined in GRT/Util/GRTTypedefs.h header.

+##VectorFloat and MatrixFloat Data Structures
+The GRT uses two main data structures throughout the toolkit: *Vector* and *Matrix*.
+These are templates and can therefore generalize to any C++ class.
+The main things to know about these data types are:

+- **Vector:** this inherits from the [STL vector class](http://www.cplusplus.com/reference/vector/vector/)
+- **VectorFloat:** this provides the main data structure for storing floating point vector data.
+The precision of VectorFloat will automatically match that of GRT Float.
+- **MatrixFloat:** this provides the main data structure for storing floating point matrix data.
+The precision of MatrixFloat will automatically match that of GRT Float.

 ##Getting Started Example
 This example demonstrates a few key components of the GRT, such as:
 * how to generate and save a basic labeled dataset